 Registrars (speciality trainees)

 There is a proud tradition of training young urologists at Guy's Hospital.
-There are 8 registrars (speciality trainees) training within the department.
-Registrars spend 1 - 2 years at Guy's as part of the South Thames Training Scheme of the London Deanery.
+There are eight registrars (speciality trainees) training within the department.
+Registrars spend 1-2 years at Guy's Hospital as part of the South Thames Training Scheme of the London Deanery.

 The large volume of specialised surgery, especially in laparoscopy, robotics, endourology, and oncology, allows registrars the opportunity to gain valuable experience at the highest level.

-Registrars must sit the FRCS(Urol) examination at the end of their training, before becoming consultants.
-Former trainees from Guy's have won the Keith Yeates Medal for achieving the top mark in this examination on a number of occasions in the past few years.
-Mr Paul Cathcart is the programme director for the Guy's rotation within the London Deanery.
+Registrars must sit the FRCS (Urol) examination at the end of their training, before becoming consultants.
+Former trainees from Guy's Hospital have won the Keith Yeates Medal for achieving the top mark in this examination on a number of occasions in the past few years.
+Mr Paul Cathcart is the programme director for the Guy's Hospital rotation within the London Deanery.

 Research registrars and other training grades

 Research registrars participate in clinical and academic activities while completing their theses at King's College London.
 Foundation year (FY1, FY2), and surgical training (ST 1,2,3) grade doctors are all accommodated within the academic and clinical programmes within the department.